-- Limit the daily number of trucks allowed at the Proposed Project to levels analyzed in the CEQA document.
+- Have truck routes clearly marked with trailblazer signs, so that trucks will not enter residential areas. - Limit the daily number of trucks allowed at the Proposed Project to levels analyzed in the CEQA document.
 If higher daily truck volumes are anticipated to visit the site, the Lead Agency should commit to re-evaluating the Proposed Project through the CEQA process prior to allowing this land use or higher activity level. - Provide electric vehicle (EV) Charging Stations (see the discussion below regarding EV charging stations). - Should the Proposed Project generate significant regional emissions, the Lead Agency should require mitigation that requires accelerated phase-in for non-diesel powered trucks.
 For example, natural gas trucks, including Class 8 HHD trucks, are commercially available today.
 Natural gas trucks can provide a substantial reduction in health risks, and may be more financially feasible today due to reduced fuel costs compared to diesel.
 In the Final CEQA document, the Lead Agency should require a phase-in schedule for these cleaner operating trucks to reduce any significant adverse air quality impacts.
-SCAQMD staff is available to discuss the availability of current and upcoming truck technologies and incentive programs with the Lead Agency. - Trucks that can operate at least partially on electricity have the ability to substantially reduce the significant NOx impacts from this project.
-Further, trucks that run at least partially on electricity are projected to become available during the life of the project as discussed in the 2016-2040 Regional Transportation Plan/Sustainable Communities Strategy (2016-2040 RTP/SCS)5.
+South Coast AQMD staff is available to discuss the availability of current and upcoming truck technologies and incentive programs with the Lead Agency. - Trucks that can operate at least partially on electricity have the ability to substantially reduce the significant NOx impacts from this project.
+Further, trucks that run at least partially on electricity are projected to become available during the life of the project as discussed in the 2016-2040 Regional Transportation Plan/Sustainable Communities Strategy (2016-2040 RTP/SCS).
 It is important to make this electrical infrastructure available when the project is built so that it is ready when this technology becomes commercially available.
 The cost of installing electrical charging equipment onsite is significantly cheaper if completed when the project is built compared to retrofitting an existing building.
-Therefore, SCAQMD staff recommends the Lead Agency require the Proposed Project and other plan areas that allow truck parking to be constructed with the appropriate infrastructure to facilitate sufficient electric charging for trucks to plug-in.
-Similar to the City of Los Angeles requirements for all new projects, SCAQMD staff recommends that the Lead Agency require at least 5% of all vehicle parking spaces (including for trucks) include EV charging stations6.
+Therefore, South Coast AQMD staff recommends the Lead Agency require the Proposed Project and other plan areas that allow truck parking to be constructed with the appropriate infrastructure to facilitate sufficient electric charging for trucks to plug-in.
+Similar to the City of Los Angeles requirements for all new projects, South Coast AQMD staff recommends that the Lead Agency require at least 5% of all vehicle parking spaces (including for trucks) include EV charging stations.
 Further, electrical hookups should be provided at the onsite truck stop for truckers to plug in any onboard auxiliary equipment.
 At a minimum, electrical panels should be appropriately sized to allow for future expanded use.
-The Lead Agency should also include environmental analyses to evaluate and identify sufficient power available for zero emission trucks and supportive infrastructures (e.g., EV charging stations) in the Energy and Utilities and Service Systems Sections in the CEOA document, where appropriate. - Design the warehouse such that entrances and exits are such that trucks are not traversing past neighbors or other sensitive receptors. - Design the warehouse such that any check-in point for trucks is well inside the site to ensure that there are no trucks queuing outside of the facility. - Design the warehouse to ensure that truck traffic within the site is located away from the property line(s) closest to its residential or sensitive receptor neighbors. - Restrict overnight parking in residential areas. - Establish overnight parking within the warehouses where trucks can rest overnight. - Establish area(s) within the Proposed Project site for repair needs. - Develop, adopt and enforce truck routes both in and out of city, and in and out of facilities. - Create a buffer zone of at least 300 meters (roughly 1,000 feet), which can be office space, employee parking, greenbelt, etc. between the Proposed Project and sensitive receptors.
+The Lead Agency should also include environmental analyses to identify and evaluate sufficient power available for zero emission trucks and supportive infrastructures (e.g., EV charging stations) in the Energy and Utilities and Service Systems Sections in the CEQA document, where appropriate. - Design the warehouse such that entrances and exits are such that trucks are not traversing past neighbors or other sensitive receptors. - Design the warehouse such that any check-in point for trucks is well inside the site to ensure that there are no trucks queuing outside of the facility. - Design the warehouse to ensure that truck traffic within the site is located away from the property line(s) closest to its residential or sensitive receptor neighbors. - Restrict overnight parking in residential areas. - Establish overnight parking within the warehouses where trucks can rest overnight. - Establish area(s) within the Proposed Project site for repair needs. - Develop, adopt and enforce truck routes both in and out of city, and in and out of facilities.